AlonEirew/wd-plus-srl-extraction/README.md

 # wd-plus-srl-extraction
-Different methods for extracting Within-Document(WD) and Semantic-Role-Labeling(SRL) information already tokenized corpus, then align the extracted information
+This model was developed in order to extract SpaCy/AllenNLP `coref` and `SRL` from already tokenized corpus, in order to avoid aligning model output tokenization with corpus tokenization (which are usually different). im using the corpus tagged data (tokens, sentences,...) to create the tokenized data in the SpaCy format then feed to the SRL/coref model while skipping model tokenization pipeline.

-Include implementation for extracting from ECB+ corpus
+Include implementation/example for extracting ECB+ corpus SRL/coref information

 Overview
 --